-We’re proud to have pioneered whale watching in Iceland back in 1993, when we became the first company to operate a whale-watching boat trip out of Husavik.
+We’re proud to have pioneered whale watching in Iceland back in 1993, when we became the first company to operate a whale-watching boat trip.
 It’s a truly spectacular destination for encountering these majestic, captivating creatures.

 During summer, you can watch humpback whales breaching in the golden light of the midnight sun.
 And in winter you can see pods of orca hunting herring against a backdrop of snow-covered mountains.
 Over 20 species of cetacean are found in the seas around Iceland.
 The varieties most commonly seen range from the diminutive harbour porpoise and white-beaked dolphin to orcas, minke whales and gentle giants like the sperm, fin, humpback and blue whale.

 Peak season for whale watching is April to September when you stand a good chance of witnessing the acrobatic antics of humpback whales.
 Blue whales are also regular spring and summer visitors, particularly off the coast of North Iceland in top whale watching locations like Skjalfandi Bay and Eyjafjordur.
 Our new and exclusive Into the Blue small-group holiday encompasses Iceland’s top three whale-watching locations as you explore the country under the midnight sun with expert guide Cathy Harlow.